 Talk to your partners about any recent illnesses or rashes they might have.

-If monkeypox is suspected, UML Health Services can conduct monkeypox testing with results available within a few days.
-If after seeing your provider there is concern you have monkeypox you will be instructed to isolate until you get results.
+If mpox is suspected, UML Health Services can conduct mpox testing with results available within a few days.
+If after seeing your provider there is concern you have mpox you will be instructed to isolate until you get results.

-What to do if you test positive for monkeypox?
+What to do if you test positive for mpox?

-People with monkeypox should follow these recommendations until cleared by state or local public health officials:
+People with mpox should follow these recommendations until cleared by state or local public health officials:

 - Stay home except to receive medical care.